MAXIORBOY/SudokuCreator/README.md

 * Solution to the current grid.

 ## Method:
-Application uses own methods to create and solve a Sudoku grid.
+Application uses my own methods to create and solve a Sudoku grid.

 Solver:
 You can find my solver here: [link](https://github.com/MAXIORBOY/SudokuSolver)

 Creator:
 At first the application solves a Sudoku grid with no clues at all.
 Then the application randomly removes clue by clue from the solved grid, making sure that the desired level of difficulty is maintained.
+It can be done by monitoring the ```number_of_assumptions``` parameter from the solver.

 ## Launch:
 * From the command line, type: ```python manage.py runserver```.
 Then launch any internet browser and go the site, which will show up in the command line (by default it should be: 127.0.0.1:8000/).